mfsiat/notes/reactCrashCourse.md

 > The code runs on the client side

 ## Why Use It?
-* Makes front-end JavaScript much easier.
+* Makes front-end JavaScript much easier
-* Uses self contained, independent components with their own state.
+* Uses self contained, independent components with their own state
 * Much more interactive UIs
 * Virtual DOM
 * JSX - Easily incorporate JS in markup